On Lattices over Valuation Rings of Arbitrary Rank: Towards Canonical Forms in Residue Characteristic 2

 \begin{proof} For any $t \in R$, the elements $x+(1+r)ty$ and $y-(1+s)tx$ are orthogonal and have norms $(1+r)[1+t^{2}(1+r)(1+s)]$ and $(1+s)[1+t^{2}(1+r)(1+s)]$ respectively.
 We take only $t$ which is not in $1+I_{0}$, so that these vectors are primitive and generate $M$.
-We can thus divide these elements by $1+t$, and obtain generators of $M$ having norms $1+u$ and $1+w$ with Every isomorph of $M$ with an orthonormal basis is obtained in this way, up to multiplying $1+u$ and $1+w$ by elements from $(R^{*})^{2}$.
-We are looking for isomorphic images of $M$ with $v(w) \geq v(u)$.
-Hence if $v(r)<v(s)$ we take $t$ either with with $2v(t) \geq v\big(\frac{s}{r}\big)>0$ or $v(t) \geq v\big(\frac{2}{r}\big)>0$.
+We can thus divide these elements by $1+t$, and obtain generators of $M$ having norms $1+u$ and $1+w$ with Every presentation of $M$ with an orthogonal basis is obtained in this way, up to multiplying $1+u$ and $1+w$ by elements from $(R^{*})^{2}$: This follows directly from primitivity and orthogonality.
+We are looking for isomorphic presentations of $M$ with $v(w) \geq v(s)$.
+Hence if $v(r)<v(s)$ we take $t$ either with $2v(t) \geq v\big(\frac{s}{r}\big)>0$ or $v(t) \geq v\big(\frac{2}{r}\big)>0$.
 It follows that $u$ represents the same generalized Arf invariant as $r$, and by the usual maximality argument this generalized Arf invariant is an invariant of the isomorphism class of this lattice.
-If $v(r)+v(s)>2v(2)$ (hence $v(s)>v(2)$) then the equation $w=0$ is quadratic, with $A$ of valuation at least $v(r)$ and with $B=-2$ and $C=s$.
-Lemma \ref{quadeq} implies a solution $t$ of valuation $v\big(\frac{s}{2}\big)>0$ to this equation, so that $w=0$ can indeed be obtained.
+If $v(r)+v(s)>2v(2)$ (hence $v(s)>v(2)$) then the equation $w=0$ is quadratic in $t$, with $A$ of valuation at least $v(r)$ and with $B=-2$ and $C=s$.
+Lemma \ref{quadeq} gives a solution $t$ of valuation $v\big(\frac{s}{2}\big)>0$ to this equation, so that $w=0$ can indeed be obtained.
 The evaluation of $1+u$ as $(1+r)(1+s)$ is carried out either using the equation for $t$ or using discriminant considerations.
-Now assume that $s\neq0$ and is maximal (so that no element of $M$ has norm precisely 1).
-The maximality of $s$ implies that $v(s-2t+rt^{2}) \leq v(s)$ for every $t \in R$, since the denominator in the expression for $w$ is in $R^{*}$ and the other term in the numerator has valuation larger than $v(s)$.
+Now assume that $s\neq0$ and $v(s)$ is maximal (so that no element of $M$ has norm precisely 1).
+The maximality of $s$ implies that $v(s-2t+rt^{2}) \leq v(s)$ for every $t \in R\setminus(1+I_{0})$, since the denominator in the expression for $w$ is in $R^{*}$ and the other term in the numerator has valuation larger than $v(s)$.
 Arguments similar to those of Section \ref{Uni2} now complete the proof of the proposition. \end{proof}

+A slight modification of the proof of Proposition \ref{rep1} shows that if a lattice $L$ admits an orthonormal basis with norms in $1+I_{0}$ such that one norm is $1+r$ with $v(r)<v(2)$ and all the other norms are closer to 1 that $1+r$ then $r$ defines a generalized Arf invariant which is an invariant of $L$.